For many years, I had a girlfriend who was a prostitute.

 Phryne was perhaps the most prominent courtesan of ancient Greece.

-Profaning the Eleusinian mysteries was a capital offense considered more serious than murder.
-Phryne was brought up on charges; and "it became apparent that the judges meant to condemn her."
-Her desperate advocate then saved his case with a spectacular coup.
-"Tearing off her undervests he laid bare her body and broke into such piteous lamentation … that he caused the judges to feel superstitious fear of this handmaid and ministrant of Aphrodite, and to indulge their feeling of compassion, they refrained from putting her to death."
+Many thought this to be profane and profaning the Eleusinian mysteries was a capital offense considered more serious than murder.
+Phryne was brought up on charges; and, "it became apparent that the judges meant to condemn her."
+In the court, her desperate advocate saved her with a spectacular coup.
+"Tearing off her garment, he laid bare her body and exhibiting her in all her beauty, broke into a piteous lamentation . . . that this beautiful woman would be accused and threatened with death.
+He caused the judges to indulge their feeling of compassion, and a superstitious fear grew amongst the court that this flawless handmaid was the representative of the Goddess Aphrodite; they did not dare to anger Aphrodite who had gifted Phryne her beauty and as a result, they refrained from putting her to death."

 – source: Web translations of various accounts